zcappai/zcappai/README.md

 ### Hi there, I'm Akhilesh 👋

-## I'm an MSc Computer Science student at the University of Bath!
+## I'm a Software Developer at OCC!

 - Feel free to look through the repositories below
 - I'm currently creating a program that utilises the OpenWeatherMap API to give the current weather in a given city